LNS98/Generalised-tic-tac-toe-RL-agent/README.md

      - `board.py` - Contains class for the board used in the creation of the game.
      - `game.py` - Contains class for the implementation of the game.

 - `weights/` - Folder used to store the weights of the RL algorithms that are trained.
-Subdirectories are created based on the game details for every type of agent created.
-The file names of the agent will correspond to the selected hyper-paramets with order: epsilon, gamma, minimax depth.
-For example if X, O agents are trained on a m=3, n=3, k=3 game with hyper-parameters, epsilon=1, gamma=1, minimiax_depth=3.
-Then the weights will be saved in `weights/3_3_3_X/1_1_3.pth` for the X player and `weights/3_3_3_O/1_1_3.pth`.
+Files are created for a specific game selected to which each player's weights will be saved.
+For example if weights are selected to be saved for a m=3, n=3, k=3 game then both player X and O will be saved in folders: `weights/3_3_3_x.pth` and `weights/3_3_3_o.pth`